 A lot of hockey checks happen along the boards when a player slams into an opponent with the puck, sending that player crashing into the boards or to the ice.
 But not all hockey checks happen around the periphery of the hockey rink—open-ice checks can be even more devastating because they often happen when both players are on the move.
-Hockey players are taught at a very early age to “keep your head on a swivel,” always looking for the player who has you in his sights and is looking to level you.
+Hockey players are taught at a very early age to “keep your head on a swivel,” always looking for where your teammates are and where the other team is as well.

 Of course, injuries can happen in leagues where checking is allowed.
 That is why hockey rules clarify the meaning of what is considered a “clean hit,” or a hockey check that follows the rules.
 No. 1 on the list is, don’t target the head.
 Shoulders and elbows can cause lasting damage to a head, and most players are careful to avoid hurting other players, as well as the punishment that follows.
 Majors, double majors, game misconducts, and match penalties may result when a player checks an opponent “above the shoulders,” with stiffer penalties and perhaps suspensions if the opponent is injured.

 Different types of body checks happen at different locations on the ice and in different situations.
 While checking in hockey may look like two players simply crashing together, skilled checking technique actually prevents an injury to the player delivering the hit as well as to the one absorbing the impact.
 Two of the most common types of checks are the hip check and the shoulder check.

 A hip check in hockey can be delivered on open ice, although it often happens along the boards.
 In a hip check, a player bends down and leads with the hip into the player with the puck.

 In a shoulder check, a player leads with the shoulder when hitting an opponent.
 The player delivering the hit must keep the elbow tucked in or risk a penalty, particularly if the elbow comes anywhere near the opponent’s head.